How to Tell if an Onion Is Bad (Easy Signs)

 5. Smell of Rot

 The smell of rot onions is unmistakable, like rotting compost.
 It’s a smell that many people find unpleasant.
-The odor is caused by the release of sulfur compounds, and it can be a sign that the onion is rotting.
+The release of sulfur compounds is what causes the odor, and it can indicate that the onion is rotting.
 While the smell of rotted onions may be off-putting to some people, it’s important to remember that the odor is harmless.

 Can You Tell If an Onion Is Bad After Cooking?